Thenlie/mdnman/lib/css/anchor/index.md

       - : The center of the axis of the inset property on which the `anchor()` function is set.
     - {{cssxref("percentage")}}
       - : Specifies the distance, as a percentage, from the start of the element's content along the axis of the inset property on which the `anchor()` function is set.

-    The CSS anchor positioning module introduces two additional `<anchor-side>` values, `inside` and `outside`, that have not yet been implemented.

 - {{cssxref("length-percentage")}} {{optional_inline}}
   - : Specifies a fallback value the function should resolve to if the `anchor()` function would otherwise not be valid.